Davidatlarge/Rrra/README.md

 comes a stream of information about file processing, printed to the console.
 Setting `halfway = TRUE` returns a table of all the values for each sample file that are used for the final calculation of results.
-All these functions also accept the `date.format` to enable the use of files created by different system time settings.
+All these functions also accept the strptime-style `date.format` to enable correctly converting to POSIXct the Start Time and Stop Time in files created by different system time settings.

 ``` r